Research

 PhysicsSimulation

 Charged polymers (polyelectrolytes) in water bind multivalent ions like Ca²⁺, a property exploited in water softening, drug delivery, and scale inhibition.
-Yet the molecular mechanisms of this binding were not well understood.
-Using well-tempered metadynamics and Hamiltonian replica exchange, I calculated binding isotherms and free-energy landscapes for Ca²⁺ on poly(acrylic acid), identifying two dominant binding geometries distinguished by carboxylate coordination number.
-All-atom MD combined with unsupervised deep learning mapped concentration-dependent phase diagrams.
-Surface adsorption studies showed that water-mediated hydrogen bonds, not direct polymer-surface contacts, govern binding on CaCO₃.
+Yet the molecular mechanisms underlying ion-mediated chain-chain attraction remained elusive.
+Using well-tempered metadynamics and Hamiltonian replica exchange, I calculated binding isotherms and free-energy landscapes for Ca²⁺ on poly(acrylic acid).
+Increasing Ca²⁺ concentrations induced attraction between chains, but the binding energy was not contingent on the number of ion bridges formed; instead, correlations between chelated ions were the primary driver.
+At high ionic strengths, electrostatic screening significantly reduced ion bridging.
+Surface adsorption studies showed that water-mediated hydrogen bonds and ion bridges through interfacial water, not direct polymer-surface contacts, govern binding on CaCO₃.
+This toolkit was extended to copolymers of acrylic acid with vinyl acetate and vinyl alcohol, and to polypeptides of aspartate and glutamate.
 This work was conducted in collaboration with Dow Chemical.

 Key papers: Langmuir 2025 · Macromolecules 2024 · Langmuir 2024